krissen/blink-cmp-bibtex/docs/spec.md

   Markdown, R Markdown, and other explicitly configured filetypes.
 - Provide asynchronous completion so that large BibTeX files do not block the UI.
 - Cache parsed BibTeX files and reload them when the modification time changes.
-- Offer health diagnostics to help users verify configuration problems (future enhancement).
+- Offer health diagnostics (via `:BlinkBibtexHealth` / `:checkhealth blink-bibtex`) to help users verify configuration problems.

 ## Non-functional requirements